JPMorgan Chase & Co. Analysts Give Clariant (AEX:CLN) a CHF 18.80 Price Target

-Clariant (AEX:CLN) received a CHF 18.80 target price from equities researchers at JPMorgan Chase & Co. in a report released on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a CHF 18.80 target price on Clariant (AEX:CLN) in a report published on Wednesday, Borsen Zeitung reports.

-A number of other analysts have also recently commented on the stock.
-UBS Group set a CHF 19.50 price target on shares of Clariant in a research note on Monday, September 20th.
-Morgan Stanley set a CHF 20 price target on shares of Clariant in a research note on Friday, July 23rd.
-Finally, The Goldman Sachs Group set a CHF 20.50 price target on shares of Clariant in a research note on Thursday.
+A number of other brokerages have also recently commented on CLN.
+Morgan Stanley set a CHF 20 price objective on Clariant in a research note on Thursday, October 28th.
+The Goldman Sachs Group set a CHF 20.50 price objective on Clariant in a research note on Thursday, October 28th.
+UBS Group set a CHF 20 price objective on Clariant in a research note on Friday, October 29th.
+Jefferies Financial Group set a CHF 18.20 price objective on Clariant in a research note on Friday, October 29th.
+Finally, Baader Bank set a CHF 24 price objective on Clariant in a research note on Friday, October 29th.

 Clariant AG is a Switzerland-based producer of specialty chemicals.
 It operates through four business areas: Care Chemicals, Catalysis, Natural Resources, and Plastics and Coatings.
 The Care Chemicals business area produces ingredients for laundry detergents, fabric softeners, disinfectants and dishwashing detergents, as well as plasticizers, de-icing fluids for aircrafts and runways, and special solvents.